Skip to main content

 Gingergold (left) and Gravenstein are what's going on right now.

-Early McIntosh vs. Paul Red Smackdown
+Early McIntosh vs. Paula Red Smackdown

 Early Mac (L) vs Paula Red McIntosh is still the King of Autumn in these parts.
 Consequently, many contenders vie for the role of August regent before Mac's royal debut in September.
 Mac isn't available to eat now, so the best we can do is to rate Early McIntosh (L) against Paula Red (R).
 Paula is both (1) the most Mac-like of the August earlies, and (2) the only other Mac-wannabee available when Early Mac is ripe.